robotraconteur/reynard-the-robot/README.md

 <p align="center"><img src="docs/figures/reynard_the_robot.png"></p>

 The application is implemented as a simple Web application.
-A built in viewer based on PySide6 is used by default to view the workspace, but the application can be used in "headless" mode and accessed by any modern web browser.

-Open a web browser to `http://localhost:29201` to view the workspace if running headless.
+By default the Reynard application runs a simple web server on port 29201.
+Open a web browser to `http://localhost:29201` to view the user interface.
 Replace `localhost` with the IP address of the computer running the application, and use the `--http-public` option.
+A simple GUI is also available that can be enabled by passing the `--gui` command line option.
+The GUI is implemented using PySide6.
+The `pyside6` Python package must be installed to use the GUI.
+Install Reynard using the package `pip install reynard-the-robot[gui]` to install the GUI along with the application.

 By default, the Reynard Robot Raconteur service is available at `rr+tcp://localhost:29200/?service=reynard`.